 More and more during our street programs letters and telegrams have come to me, showing a strong in-clination on the part of Americans to condemn one side or the other in this issue.
-We are Americans and we have a right to any feeling we care to express, but, as I see it, care to express, but, as I see II, taking sides is folly.
-As a news man, for 12 years I have observed a good many of Eu-ropean dispatches.
-I want to give you some of my observations along this line. this line.
+We are Americans and we have a right to any feeling we care to express, but, as I see it,

+As a news man, for 12 years I have observed a good many of European dispatches.
+I want to give you some of my observations along this line.

 For many years the continent of Europe has been a seething pot of power politics.
-Power politics means just what it says-a political game just what it says-a political game to achieve a balance of power on the continent of Europe.
-Unfortun-ately, this game of power politics has not been played by one group, one section or one nation.
+Power politics means just what it says-a political game to achieve a balance of power on the continent of Europe.
+Unfortunthe continent of Europe.
+Unfortunately, this game of power politics has not been played by one group, one section or one nation.
 It has been played by all of Europe-and played right down to the very last card.
-Germany, Russia, Italy, France, England, Spain... these have been the principal players in this ruthless and sometimes bloody this ruthless and sometimes bloody game of power politics.
-I want to quote to you from a letter I received from an editor of a newspaper down in Oklahoma last
+Germany, Russia, Italy, France, England, Spain . . . these have been the principal players in this ruthless and sometimes bloody game of power politics. game of power politics.

+I want to quote to you from a letter I received from an editor of a newspaper down in Oklahoma last a newspaper down in Oklaholia last week: